lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

-This document specifies the conventions for using the RSA-KEM Algorithm as a standalone KEM algorithm and the conventions for using the RSA-KEM Algorithm with the Cryptographic Message Syntax (CMS) using KEMRecipientInfo as specified in draft-ietf-lamps-cms-kemri.
+This document specifies the conventions for using the RSA-KEM Algorithm as a standalone KEM algorithm and the conventions for using the RSA-KEM Algorithm with the Cryptographic Message Syntax (CMS) using KEMRecipientInfo as specified in RFC XXXX.
 This document obsoletes RFC 5990.

+RFC EDITOR: Please replace XXXX with the RFC number assigned to draft-ietf-lamps-cms-kemri.

 --- middle